-I report, write, edit, review, design, draw, produce, host, speak, code, teach, consult....
+I report, write, edit, review, design, draw, produce, host, speak, code, coach, mentor, teach, consult....

 In 2021, I concluded an academic-year Nieman fellowship